GregoryVSantoro/GregoryVSantoro.Github.io/hospital.md

 <br/>
 ### Identifying Top 5 Specialties

 The next task was to determine the average number of procedures done by each medical specialty and then identify the departments that perform the most procedures on average.
+Figure 2 shows the SQL used to identify the top 5 and Table 3 is the resulting table.
+The clause `HAVING` is what specifically allows this query to be give us the desired information. `HAVING` is similar to the `WHERE` clause but for filtering aggregated data.

 <img src="images/2_mod5_specialties_avg_procedures.png" alt="SQL snippet to identify top 5 specialties">
 **Figure 2:** SQL snippet used to identify top 5 specialties of the hospital based on their high average number of procedures performed